kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

  *  `array_layout`: The Layout of the View.
  *  `size_type`: index type associated with the memory space of this view.
  *  `dimension`: An integer array like type, able to represent the extents of the view.
- *  `specialize`: A specizalisation tag used for partial specialisation of the mapping construct underlying a Kokkos View.
+ *  `specialize`: A specialization tag used for partial specialization of the mapping construct underlying a Kokkos View.

 ### Constructors

   * `View()`: Default Constructor.
 No allocations are made, no reference counting happens.
 All extents are zero and its data pointer is NULL.
   * `View( const View<DT, Prop...>& rhs)`: Copy constructor with compatible view.
 Follows View assignment rules.
   * `View( View&& rhs)`: Move constructor
-  * `View( const std::string& name, const IntType& ... indicies)`: Standard allocating constructor.
+  * `View( const std::string& name, const IntType& ... indices)`: Standard allocating constructor.
     * `name`: a user provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
-    * `indicies`: Runtime dimensions of the view.
+    * `indices`: Runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`
     * Requires: `array_layout::is_regular == true`.
-  * `View( const std::string& name, const array_layout& layout): Standart allocating constructor.
+  * `View( const std::string& name, const array_layout& layout)`: Standard allocating constructor.
     * `name`: a user provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
     * `layout`: an instance of a layout class.
   * `View( const AllocProperties& prop, , const IntType& ... indicies)`: Allocating constructor with allocation properties.
     * An allocation properties object is returned by the `view_alloc` function.
-    * `indicies`: Runtime dimensions of the view.
+    * `indices`: Runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`
     * Requires: `array_layout::is_regular == true`.
-  * `View( const AllocProperties& prop, const array_layout& layout): Allocating constructor with allocation properties and a layout object.
+  * `View( const AllocProperties& prop, const array_layout& layout)`: Allocating constructor with allocation properties and a layout object.
     * An allocation properties object is returned by the `view_alloc` function.
     * `layout`: an instance of a layout class.
   * `View( const pointer_type& ptr, const IntType& ... indicies)`: Unmanaged data wrapping constructor.
     * `ptr`: pointer to a user provided memory allocation.
 Must provide storage of size `View::required_allocation_size(n0,...,nR)`
-    * `indicies`: Runtime dimensions of the view.
+    * `indices`: Runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`
     * Requires: `array_layout::is_regular == true`.
-  * `View( const std::string& name, const array_layout& layout): Unmanaged data wrapper constructor.
+  * `View( const std::string& name, const array_layout& layout)`: Unmanaged data wrapper constructor.
     * `ptr`: pointer to a user provided memory allocation.
 Must provide storage of size `View::required_allocation_size(layout)` (*NEEDS TO BE IMPLEMENTED*)
     * `layout`: an instance of a layout class.
-  * `View( const ScratchSpace& space, const IntType& ... indicies)`: Constructor which aquires memory from a Scratch Memory handle.
+  * `View( const ScratchSpace& space, const IntType& ... indicies)`: Constructor which acquires memory from a Scratch Memory handle.
     * `space`: scratch memory handle.
 Typically returned from `team_handles` in `TeamPolicy` kernels.
-    * `indicies`: Runtime dimensions of the view.
+    * `indices`: Runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`
     * Requires: `array_layout::is_regular == true`.
-  * `View( const ScratchSpace& space, const array_layout& layout): Constructor which aquires memory from a Scratch Memory handle.
+  * `View( const ScratchSpace& space, const array_layout& layout): Constructor which acquires memory from a Scratch Memory handle.
     * `space`: scratch memory handle.
 Typically returned from `team_handles` in `TeamPolicy` kernels.
     * `layout`: an instance of a layout class.
-  * `View( const View<DT, Prop...>& rhs, Args ... args): Subview constructor.
+  * `View( const View<DT, Prop...>& rhs, Args ... args)`: Subview constructor.
 See `subview` function for arguments.

 ### Data Access Functions

   * ```c++
-    reference_type operator() (const IntType& ... indicies) const
+    reference_type operator() (const IntType& ... indices) const
     ```
-    Returns a value of `reference_type` which may or not be referencable itself.
+    Returns a value of `reference_type` which may or not be referenceable itself.
 The number of index arguments must match the `rank` of the view.
     See notes on `reference_type` for properties of the return type.
     * Requires: `sizeof(IntType...)==rank_dynamic()`

   * ```c++
     reference_type access (const IntType& i0=0, ... , const IntType& i7=0) const
     ```
-    Returns a value of `reference_type` which may or not be referencable itself.
+    Returns a value of `reference_type` which may or not be referenceable itself.
 The number of index arguments must be equal or larger than the `rank` of the view.
     Index arguments beyond `rank` must be `0`, which will be enforced if `KOKKOS_DEBUG` is defined.
     See notes on `reference_type` for properties of the return type.